chrismahony/processing_piplines_bluebear/dowloand_data_novogene/README.md

 3. Select batch to download.

-4. Select all files and click 'batch download'.
+4. Select all files and click 'export link'.

 5. Copy this file into the directory where you wan to download the data.